European-XFEL/DSSCDevices/README.md

 A bound device to read and configure the Safety Interlock Board, which is its own hardware device mounted next to the PPT.
 It is using an ASCII protocol over TCP.
+Its features are documented in [doc/sib.md](doc/sib.md)

 ### DSSC ASIC Reset